dcuartielles/bash_site/README.md

 * Fills in title and video information of all lecture materials

 ## Things I would like to add

+### A full test run

+Create a script to run a whole creation of a course:

+1. asks about the fields to add to a template,
+2. creates the template *CSV*,
+3. continues with the template generation,
+4. checks whether there are basic templates for the types of code to be included,
+5. copies the different files in the proper location,
+6. asks how many exercises should be included in the course,
+7. creates the course *CSV*, asking for some basic information like exercises names and the like,
+8. calls the course rendering script

+### Support different amounts of fields per record

+What if people do want to create more dynamic sets of exercises where the articles strongly deviate form a basic template?
+How would code have to look like in this case?

 ### Image thumbnails of articles